 Students should review the process of graphing straight lines.
-BBC Bitesize graphs resource allows students to review and practice the process of graphing straight lines.

 Students should then practice graphing pairs of linear equations.
 Reading off the point of intersection will yield the answer required.
-Students are encouraged to view the video on the Solving linear simultaneous equations graphically activity, modelling the process.

 Use a graphing software program such as GeoGebra may be used to graph pairs of linear equations and find their points of intersection.
 A number of online examples and tutorials are also available.